Set up smart views to both color and set transparency of components

 IFC data validation with Smart views

 Smart views can be used in a variety of ways: to visualize properties, to check if your model complies to IDM (Information Delivery Manual) agreements, or to filter certain elements.
-Example In this example we will create a Smart view to visualize ...
+Model validation with Smart Views is available in BIMcollab Zoom ...

 Manually change the color of specific components

 To color components, you can select them in the 3D window or in the Model Tree and choose the Paint bucket button to give components a color of your choice.
 A dialog window will open in which you can choose the preferred color to apply to the ...

 All Smart views are placed in Smart view sets to make them easier to manage.
 You can right-click on one of the two folders ('Local' or 'Shared') and choose 'Add smart view set'.
 You can also use the '+' button to add a Smart view set or a Smart view: ...